 The use of this evaluation process confirmed that all questionnaire items are generally appropriate and that the Board of Directors is effective.
 The evaluation also showed that there were activities to deal with the two issues identified by the last year's evaluation and that improvements have been made.
-(1) Increase the percentage of independent outside directorsFollowing the June 2020 annual shareholders meeting, three

-- of the eight directors (37.5%) were independent outside directors as this percentage surpassed one-third.
-(2) Opportunities for outside directors and corporate auditors and the internal audit personnel to share information and - sharing information and opinions.
+- (1) Increase the percentage of independent outside directorsFollowing the June 2020 annual shareholders meeting, three of the eight directors (37.5%) were independent outside directors as this percentage surpassed one-third. - (2) Opportunities for outside directors and corporate auditors and the internal audit personnel to share information and opinionsOutside directors and corporate auditors and internal audit personnel hold meetings to provide a place for sharing information and opinions.